Personalizing Prospecting Emails and Outreach

-If you’re interested in bringing this content and team based exercises to your sales teams, click here to request an invitation to SalesHood.
-Win as a team.
-Prospect like a human.
-Keep it real.
+If you’re interested in bringing this content and team based exercises to your sales teams, click here to request access to a free sales coaching trial

 Elay Cohen is the author of SalesHood: How Winning Sales Managers Inspire Sales Teams to Succeed and the co-founder of SalesHood, a SaaS sales enablement platform and community for sales professionals.
 Elay is the former Senior Vice President of Sales Productivity at Salesforce.
 Recognized as the company's "2011 Top Executive", and credited for creating and executing all of Salesforce's sales productivity programs that accelerated its growth from $300M to $3B+ in revenue.
 The sales training and sales support innovations delivered over these years by Elay and his team to thousands of sales reps resulted in unprecedented hypergrowth.
 He also created the Partner Relationship Management (PRM) category.

 Based on my experience leading Sales Productivity at Salesforce, accelerating revenue from $300M to $3B, we’ve packaged our proven methodology into SalesHood, helping client after client achieve record breaking revenue growth.

 Advance Your CareerLearn More